seansoreilly/schedula/README.md

 2. Search existing [issues](../../issues)
 3. Create a new issue with detailed information

+## Analytics

+This project now includes Google Analytics via the Google Tag (G-Z7WBMVTNYJ).
+The tracking snippet is injected in `index.html` so visits are measured automatically when deployed to Vercel.

 ---

 **Ready to transform your meeting coordination?** 🚀 [Get started with Schedula today!](#-local-development-setup)